Life of Washington: Opposition to the vote

-Condemnation of board's decision reached national proportions with a column by Bari Weiss in The New York Times.
+Condemnation of the board's decision reached national proportions with a column by Bari Weiss in The New York Times.
 Afterward 400 artists and scholars signed a letter asking the board to reverse its decision.
 Signatories included noted academics Aijaz Ahmad, Wendy Brown, Judith Butler, Hal Foster, Michael Fried, Fredric Jameson, David Harvey, and Adolph Reed.
 The letter stated that the mural "is an important work of art, produced for all Americans under the auspices of a federal government seeking to ensure the survival of art during the Great Depression ... its meaning and commitments are not in dispute.
 It exposes and denounces in pictorial form the US history of racism and colonialism.
 The only viewers who should feel unsafe before this mural are racists.”
 Rocco Landesman, the former chairman of the National Endowment for the Arts, added "when important artworks of our cultural heritage are not just hidden away but destroyed, how do these desecrations differ from those of the Taliban, who blew up the Bamiyan Buddhas in Afghanistan, or the ISIS commanders who destroyed ancient monuments near Palmyra, Syria?”
 This is "philistinism", Landesman concluded.